drkaen/Ground-Cracks-Net/README.md

 # Ground Cracks Neural Network

-Neural network to recognize parameters of earth crack by its photo
+Neural Network for recognizing parameters of earth cracks by their photos

 Demonstration down below is for synthetic images